GSA/digitalgov.gov/content/posts/2015-02-25-avoid-weak-links-in-your-digital-chain.md

 Here is a list of tips your agency can use when adding links to your content.
 Linking tips were compiled from Pernice’s article as well as another Nielsen Norman Group article, [Writing Hyperlinks: Salient, Descriptive, Start with Keyword](http://www.nngroup.com/articles/writing-links/).

   * Good links are **descriptive**.
-If you want to direct users to a page about [mobile trends among Hispanic millennials](https://www.WHATEVER/2014/05/27/trends-on-tuesday-hispanic-millennials-provide-insight-on-mobile-future/), a link to the keyword “mobile” is too vague and requires users to read more text to understand the context.
+If you want to direct users to a page about [mobile trends among Hispanic millennials]({{< relref "2014-05-27-trends-on-tuesday-hispanic-millennials-provide-insight-on-mobile-future.md" >}}, a link to the keyword “mobile” is too vague and requires users to read more text to understand the context.
   * Be **concise**.
 Accurately describe the page you are linking to, but don’t go overboard.
-(This is also a good [plain language](https://www.WHATEVER/2014/04/16/how-to-tell-your-agencys-story-plainly/) tactic!)
+(This is also a good [plain language]({{< relref "2014-04-16-how-to-tell-your-agencys-story-plainly.md" >}} tactic!)
   * Links should be in **contrast** to the background color and surrounding text.
 Users are looking for visual cues.
 The [Department of Labor](http://www.dol.gov/) offsets links in red, and when you hover over a link, the text becomes underlined and turns to blue.
   * **Fix** or remove broken links.
 Broken links frustrate users, undermine your credibility, and negatively impact your SEO.
   * Link when **necessary**, but don’t spam your readers by linking every word.